student-IH-labs-and-stuff/BCNDATA2022/Labs/Tableau/Tableau_simple_charts.md

 ## Challenge 1

-Using the data set [profitability.xlsx](profitability.xlsx) and Tableau Desktop or Tableau Public, create the following charts to visualise and answer the following simple questions:
+Using the data set [profitability.xlsx](profitability.xlsx) and Tableau Desktop or Tableau Public, create the following charts to visualise and answer the following questions:

 (Ensure each chart has the appropriate fit, mark type, title, axis labels and legend.)